skip to content

 Physiology deals with how living organisms work.
 While often concentrating on the organ level (“how does the heart work?”), it covers life from the molecular level right up to the behaviour of the whole organism.
 In its applied aspects, physiology deals with the function and malfunction of parts of the human body with reference to health and disease (areas relating to medicine), how to improve crop yield (areas relating to plant sciences) as well as how organisms respond to challenging conditions (areas relating to ecology).

-We begin with an overview of physiological concepts, as applied to animal physiology.
-We look at how the basic organ systems such as the nervous, cardiovascular and respiratory systems work, how homeostasis is maintained and how animals respond to environmental challenges.
+The first term begins with an introduction to neuroscience, covering how neurons conduct electrical signals, the role of synapses and the involvement of parts of the brain such as the hypothalamus in maintaining homeostasis.
+We consider the function and electrical activity of heart and skeletal muscle before looking at how the basic organ systems such as the cardiovascular, respiratory and renal systems respond to environmental challenges.
 Although mammalian physiology is taught in most detail, this is a comparative physiology course and so we also consider some of the different strategies found in other animals, such as fish and insects.

-In the second term we move to plants.
+In the second term we consider metabolism and exercise before turning our attention to plant physiology.
 How do plants interact with the environment to obtain raw materials, and how these are processed and distributed?
 Control of growth and development is a major contributor to the survival and propagation of plants at all stages of the life cycle, and we explore the functional links between changes in the world outside and the physiological responses that enable plants to counter or exploit them.
 The second term concludes with an overview of microbial physiology, and considers how microbes and plants interact.

 The Physiology of Organisms course gives a contemporary and integrated understanding of how organisms function.
-It provides a wider context for the material in the other 1A biology courses and represents a strong background for many of our IB courses...as well as being of general interest to anyone curious to know how complex biological machines work.
+It provides a wider context for the material in the other IA biology courses and represents a strong background for many of our IB courses including 1B Neurobiology, Physiology, Pharmacology and Plant Sciences as well as being of general interest to anyone curious to know how complex biological machines work.

-Knowledge of A2-level Biology (or equivalent) is not assumed in this course but is certainly very helpful, as is familiarity with mathematics up to at leave AS level.
+Knowledge of A2-level Biology (or equivalent) is not assumed in this course but is certainly very helpful.
 Some knowledge of chemistry and physics at AS or A2 level can also be helpful, but most of our students do not have a physics background.

 This course is taught jointly by the Departments of Plant Sciences, Physiology, Development, & Neuroscience, and Zoology.